anyzer/TestScalding/Document/README_HDFS.md

 1. HDFS write operation
-   * The HDFS Client requests to write a file block;
+   * The HDFS Client requests to write a file block;c
    * The NameNode responds to the Client with the DataNode to which to write the block
    * The Client requests to write the block to the specified DataNode
    * The DataNode opens a block replication pipeline with another DataNode in the cluster, and this process continues until all configured replicas are written